 |Shows threat from left or right||Acts as electronic brake light||Light is red or amber|

-We are inviting drivers who have a child attending school in the Wollongong area and drive to and/or from school at least three times a week, or who live in the area and drive to/from/through the CBD at least three times a week, were invited to participate in this study.
-Recruiting participants through schools increases the likelihood that connected vehicles will come into contact with each other.
+Drivers who have a child attending school in the Wollongong area and drive to and/or from school at least three times a week, or who live in the area and drive to/from/through the CBD at least three times a week, were invited to participate in this study.
+Recruiting participants who drive in the area increases the likelihood connected vehicles will come into contact with each other.
 This allows a greater understanding of how connected vehicles interact and how their drivers respond to C-ITS alerts.

 As part of the CITI Light Vehicle Study, equipment was installed in participant's vehicles from March 2018.
 The equipment remains in each vehicle for about 10 months.
-After installation, for the first 14 weeks of the trial, data will be recorded but no alerts will be issued, to establish a baseline behaviour pattern.
-This will be followed by 14 weeks where the C-ITS alerts are activated and data continues to be recorded.
-Additional time to install and un-install the C-ITS equipment, plus initial monitoring periods to ensure the systems are functioning correctly, will round out the trial period.
+After installation, for the first half of the trial, data will be recorded but no alerts will be issued, to establish a baseline behaviour pattern.
+This will be followed by a period where the C-ITS alerts are activated and data continues to be recorded.

 Participants will be asked to complete surveys and may be invited to attend a focus group, where they will have the opportunity to provide feedback on their experiences with the C-ITS device.
 Data captured by the C-ITS device is being analysed to determine if there were any behavioural changes associated with receiving safety alerts during driving.

 The CITI Light Vehicle Study has received approval from the University of Wollongong Human Ethics Committee and the NSW Department of Education Human Ethics Committee.